 Add the chicken to the dish and drain the carrots and potatoes.
 Add them and the celery and onion when they have become transparent, then add the frozen peas.

-In the same pan that the celery and onion were sauteed in, melt the butter or margarine.
+In the same pan that the celery and onion were sauteed in, melt the butter.
 Add the all-purpose flour and stir to make a rue.

 The pie should serve